-At Malorees we work hard in partnership to ensure the best possible achievement outcomes for all our children, ensuring our ethos THRIVING promotes and nurtures the social, emotional, and spiritual well-being for all pupils.
+At Malorees we work hard in partnership to ensure the best possible achievement outcomes for all our children, ensuring our ethos promotes and nurtures the social, emotional, and spiritual well-being for all pupils.

 Pupils' achievement in all areas is celebrated, whether improvement in their behaviour or learning attitudes, in sports, arts or core reading, writing or mathematical skills.

 The attainment and progress of pupils is closely monitored to ensure that all children, of all attainment levels, are given appropriate support.

 We believe that our curriculum provides ambitious learning opportunities, which promotes the achievement of all pupils, in all curriculum areas.